Gargantua and Pantagruel: Illustrations

-An example of the giants' shift in body size, above where people are the size of Pantagruel's foot, and below where Gargantua is hardly twice the height of a human.
+An example of the giants' shift in body size, above where people are the size of Pantagruel's foot, and below where Gargantua is under twice the height of a human.

 The most famous and reproduced illustrations for Gargantua and Pantagruel were done by French artist Gustave Doré and published in 1854.
-Several appear in this article.
 Over 400 additional drawings were done by Doré for the 1873 second edition of the book.
 An edition published in 1904 was illustrated by W. Heath Robinson.
 Another set of illustrations was created by French artist Joseph Hémard and published in 1922.
+Frank C. Papé illustrated an edition published in 1927.

+The first two books were the basis for the 1979 comic book Gargantua e Pantagruel by Dino Battaglia.